 pharmaceutical and medical device companies have nearly unlimited resources.
 They hire top professional witnesses who testify that the device or drug is entirely safe.
 Furthermore, these cases are based on inductive reasoning (a limited amount of information) as opposed to deductive reasoning (a large body of data).

-Therefore, to obtain fair compensation in these cases, victim/plaintiffs need tenacious and highly-skilled attorneys.
+Therefore, to obtain fair compensation in these cases, victim/plaintiffs and their family members need tenacious and highly-skilled attorneys.

 In its short time on the market, Nuplazid has been linked to hundreds of fatalities.
 For a free consultation with an experienced personal injury attorney in New York to see if you can file a Nuplazid lawsuit, contact Napoli Shkolnik PLLC.
 We do not charge upfront legal fees in dangerous drug cases.